mariomac/pipes/README.md

 ## Example pipeline for the Low-Level API

-The following pipeline has two Init nodes that send the data to two destination Middle nodes (`odds` and `evens`).
+The following pipeline has two Start nodes that send the data to two destination Middle nodes (`odds` and `evens`).
 From there, the data follows their own branches until they are eventually joined in the `printer` Terminal node.